UCL/research-computing-with-cpp/01cpp/sec05Exceptions.md

 ### Practical Tips For Exception Handling

 * Decide on error handling strategy at start
+* Use it consistently
-* Create your own base class
+* Create your own base class exception
 * Derive all your exceptions from that base class
 * Stick to a few obvious classes, not one class for every single error